jordanandrewww/week-2-data-analysis-mini-project/README.md

 - Scatterplot of Tickets_Sold vs. Revenue_clean colored by cluster (when run inside the dev container, you can view the scatterplot locally, as the file called clusters.png will be created automatically and you can click on it to view)

+- Bar chart of Tour vs Revenue, where each bar's color corresponds with that tour album's theme color.
+- when run when run inside the dev container, you can view the bar chart locally, as the file called avg_revenue_by_tour.png will be created automatically and you can click on it to view